JoeSuber/OpenCV-Max-Build-Package-/README.md

 IPP (Intel Integrated Performance Primitives) library is not on here due to a lack of package-managed install.
 You have to get a (free-of-charge) license code from Intel. link below

+    -- http://software.intel.com/en-us/non-commercial-software-development

 TBB (Intel Threaded Building Blocks) is very much worth it - (and it is open-source now) - use it!
-But with IPP - I don't see a lot of improvements, but it will probably depend what your applications are and what other libraries are providing basic functions like resizing a picture or computing the FFT.
+But with IPP - I don't see a lot of improvements.
+Its benefit will depend on what your applications are and what other libraries are providing basic functions like resizing a picture or computing the FFT.
-But you can get yours:

-    -- http://software.intel.com/en-us/non-commercial-software-development

 New Open CL stuff may be as good... still need to test that idea.
 If using IPP, use 7.1 version with static add-ons.
 8.0 leaves out certain depreciated parts that OpenCV still needs (as of Nov 17, 2013)

-    todo: try to describe all the pros & cons of cmake-gui options
+    todo: try to understand all the pros & cons of cmake-gui options
     todo: test with openNI - I don't have a device

 The Following Build is only tested on Ubuntu 13.10, CUDA 5.5, Intel cpu, with most everything turned on